h2ero/dotfile/.vim/bundle/vim-multiple-cursors/README.md

 - `Ctrl-p` in Visual mode will remove the current virtual cursor and go back to the previous virtual cursor location.
 This is useful if you are trigger happy with `Ctrl-n` and accidentally went too far.
 - `Ctrl-x` in Visual mode will remove the current virtual cursor and skip to the next virtual cursor location.
 This is useful if you don't want the current selection to be a candidate to operate on later.

-**NOTE**: The plugin is still somewhat buggy, if at any time you have lingering cursors on screen, you can press `Ctrl-n` in Normal mode and it will remove all prior cursors before starting a new one.
+**NOTE:** The plugin is still somewhat buggy, if at any time you have lingering cursors on screen, you can press `Ctrl-n` in Normal mode and it will remove all prior cursors before starting a new one.

 ## Mapping
 Out of the box, only the single key `Ctrl-n` is mapped in regular Vim's Normal mode and Visual mode to provide the functionality mentioned above. `Ctrl-n`, `Ctrl-p`, `Ctrl-x`, and `<Esc>` are mapped in the special multicursor mode once you've added at least one virtual cursor to the buffer.
 If you don't like the plugin taking over your favorite key bindings, you can turn off the default with